Parking tickets

 Getting your car unclamped can be a hassle, and you may have to pay a fine, depending on the reason for the clamp.
 To avoid the inconvenience and cost of being clamped, make sure to park your car legally and keep your insurance and vehicle in good condition.

-Your car can be towed if:
+Your Car Can be Towed if:

 If you’ve parked illegally on public land, you run the risk of having your car towed away by the police or local councils.
 This can also happen if your car has broken down and is causing an obstruction.

 Your car can also be towed away if it is untaxed.
 The Driver and Vehicle Licensing Agency (DVLA) has the power to tow any untaxed vehicle.
-It’s important to make sure your vehicle is taxed or declared off the road with a SORN (Statutory Off Road Notification) to avoid this happening.

 In addition, if your car insurance is invalid, it could be towed away.
 Be sure to check that your policy is valid and up-to-date and that you have set up your renewal or new policy correctly.